-Three credits in Science: One of which must be Biology 1, two of which must be equally rigorous science courses.
-Two of the three required credits must have a laboratory component.

-An industry certification that leads to college credit substitutes for up to one science credit (except for Biology 1).
-An identified rigorous computer science course with a related industry certification substitutes for up to one science credit (except for Biology 1).
+- Three credits in Science: One of which must be Biology 1, two of which must be equally rigorous science courses.
+Two of the three required credits must have a laboratory component. - An industry certification that leads to college credit may substitute for up to one science credit (except for Biology 1). - A student who earns a computer science credit may substitute the credit for up to one credit of the science requirement, with the exception of Biology I, if the commissioner identifies the computer science credit as being equivalent in rigor to the science credit.
+An identified computer science credit may not be used to substitute for both a mathematics and a science credit.
 However, students who take approved industry certifications to meet high school diploma requirements in mathematics and science may not be eligible for standard State University System (SUS) admissions nor meet NCAA requirements for participation in intercollegiate athletics.
+The computer science course should be submitted to NCAA by the high school for review in the appropriate core area for eligibility.